Porn star's lawyer asks court to deny Trump lawyer's push for arbitration

 Daniels, whose real name is Stephanie Clifford, last month sued Michael Cohen, Trump’s personal attorney, to be released from the nondisclosure agreement she signed in October 2016 in exchange for $130,000, which Cohen said he paid from his own pocket.

 Trump, in his first public remarks about Daniels’ accusation, said last week he did not know about the payment made by his lawyer.
-The White House has denied that Trump had sex with Daniels.

 A week ago, Cohen’s attorney argued in a court filing that the agreement included a provision that any disputes over it be settled through arbitration, as opposed to open court.